Kirby Moves for 3d Gauge Theories: Brane webs

-Therefore, every time when a NS5 meets a charge $q$ component, the merged 5-brane picks up an additional charge $(q,0)$ because of the charge conservation.
-There are $q$ fractions, and hence the $\NS5$ is finally becomes a $(q^2,0)$-brane\footnote{This indicates the 3d brane webs for charge $q$ matters as well.}:
+When a NS5 meets a charge $q$ D5-brane component, the brane could merged and pick up an additional charge $(q,0)$ due to charge conservation.
+In total, there are $q$ D5-brane fractions, and then the $(0,1)$-brane is finally turned into a $(q^2,1)$-brane, as shown in the following: